Owl-LLC/indexa/README.md

-# OwlSearch
+# Owl Indexa

-**OwlSearch** is a high-performance web crawler and search engine capable of indexing thousands of pages and answering complex queries.
+**Indexa** is a high-performance web crawler and search engine capable of indexing thousands of pages and answering complex queries.

 ## Features
 *   **High-Speed Crawling**: Efficiently indexes web content.